 Ellie Botshon

-Ellie got hooked on dancing salsa while teaching in Costa Rica in 1992 and has never looked back.
+Ellie got hooked on dancing salsa while living in Costa Rica in 1992 and has never looked back.
 In 2010 she saw people dancing rueda in Cambridge and loved the energy and vibe of this community-focused dance – and equally loved the “no partner needed” rule!
 Ellie is happy to follow and is learning how to lead.
-Outside of Rueda, Ellie is a full time Realtor, dog aficionado, hike enthusiast, and food explorer.
+Outside of Rueda, Ellie is a full time Realtor, dog aficionado (and dog foster), hike enthusiast, and food explorer.

 Tal Reichert